stanford-oval/genie-cloud/doc/thingtalk-intro.md

 Well, some things have _global names_, for example `@omlet`, `@twitter`, `@facebook`, while other things can only be referred to by attributes.
-The attribute `type`, which is required, can be any of the types of the device as listed on ThingPedia.
+The attribute `type`, which is required, can be any of the types of the device as listed on Thingpedia.

 So for example: